 The Millstone Model

 For Sugar Moon, I gave my hero, Ben Potter, a troubled past.
-He was traumatized caused by a real event: the 1901 attack at Balangiga in which 48 American soldiers were killed by angry villagers.
+He was traumatized caused by a real event: the 1901 attack at Balangiga in which 48 American soldiers were killed.
 Ben’s memories will be shared in flashback form because they shaped Ben into the man he is, for better or worse.
 (Most of you would say worse, but give him a chance.
 Or second chance.
 Well, okay, third.)
 Ground down by the millstone of war, he is someone new because of this real event.
 It is a big part of his internal conflict.

 The Fridge Magnet Model